betheden/hebrew-grammar/content/definiteness.rst

 :ref:`definite article<Particle_Definite_Article>` or :ref:`pronominal suffix<Suffix_Pronominal>`,
 or by being connected to a definite noun in a construct relationship.

-Definiteness in Biblical Hebrew serves both a semantic and pragmatic function.
-As a general summary, these functions include:
+As a general summary, definiteness in Biblical Hebrew functions in the following ways:
 1) to designate a specific person/thing, or a class of person(s)/thing(s) that are intrinsically definite;
 2) to match a noun to its accompanying descriptor (often with adjectives or participles);
 3) to introduce a relative clause (often with participles); and/or